Lefthon/ThonApi/README.md

 # ThonAPI

-A modern, clean, and user-friendly interface for browsing and testing Raol API endpoints.
+A modern, clean, and user-friendly interface for browsing and testing ThonAPI endpoints.

 ![Raol API UI Screenshot](/src/banner.jpg)